Speech, Language, and Hearing Sciences

-Associate Professors S. Brundage, C. Core, A.B.
-Hancock, F. Subiaul
+Associate Professors C. Core, A.B.
+Hancock, F. Subiaul, M. Thothathiri

-Assistant Professors S. Campbell (Teaching), M.E.
-O'Donnell (Teaching), M. Thothathiri, G. Wallace
+Assistant Professors S. Campbell (Teaching), W. Krok, M.E.
+O'Donnell (Teaching), G. Wallace

 Adjunct Professors Melanie Dorn, Sandy Martin, Laura Ball, A. Clare, K. Comer, R. Dewey, M. Hernandez

 Professorial Lecturers M. Bamdad

-Clinical Instructors M. Dorn, K. Comer, G. Greenman, L. Jacobs-Condit, J. Kumar, J. McHugh, L. Siegfriedt, D. Smiley, P. Taylor-Alonso
+Clinical Instructors L. Barrett, A. Clare, M. Dorn, K. Comer, G. Greenman, N. Jordan, J. Kumar, J. McHugh, L. Siegfriedt, D. Smiley, P. Taylor-Alonso

 Explanation of Course Numbers